soyuka/doc/getting-started/api.md

 The first incredibly useful tool provided by API platform is [its data model generator](../schema-generator/index.md).

-It is 100% independent of other components but fits well with them: you can use this generator to scaffold the data model of any PHP application, and you can expose any hand-crafted PHP data model with the API system. **They are not coupled together.**
+It is 100% independent of other components but fits well with them: you can use this generator to scaffold the data model of any PHP application.
+But you can also expose any hand-crafted PHP data model with the API system.
+**Those components are not coupled together.**

 To scaffold our blog data model we'll browse [Schema.org](https://schema.org) and find types matching our needs.
 We're lucky, the [https://schema.org/BlogPosting](https://schema.org/BlogPosting) describes exactly the data model we want